Experiencing Grief as a Teenager

 - Anger and lashing out at others, sometimes at any time for no reason.

 - Intense anger at the deceased for dying, and later feelings of guilt for being angry.

 - Feelings of restlessness and simultaneous difficulty concentrating on a task at hand.

 - A feeling that the loss isn’t real and didn’t happen at all.

-- Sensing the deceased’s presence, expecting the deceased to walk through the door at the usual time, hearing his or her voice, or even feeling that they see the deceased out of the corner of their eye.
+- Sensing the deceased’s presence, expecting the deceased to walk through the door at the usual time, hearing his or her voice, or a sensation of "seeing" the deceased out of the corner of their eye.

 - Talking to pictures.

-- Having a conversation with the deceased in a special place.
+- Conversing with the deceased in a special place.